-- The first word of Block 2 is always a personal pronoun, one of these: me, te, le, nos, os, les
+- The first word of Block 2 is always a very short personal pronoun, one of these: me, te, le, nos, os, les

 There they are, the 2 blocks!
-The properties we mentioned above apply perfectly well: both contain more than one word, the first one starts with “a”, the second one with a personal pronoun (“me”).
+As you can see, the properties we mentioned above apply perfectly well, that is: both contain more than one word, the first one starts with “a”, the second one with a short personal pronoun from the list above ( in this case “me”).

 So that is how we say “I like”: A mí me gusta…

-“Seems a bit long”, you may be thinking.
-“Do I always need to use the 2 blocks?”
+At this point, you might be asking yourself: “Do I always need to use the 2 blocks?”

-Not really, I can use only Block 2 if I want, and that is enough.
-Like this:
+Not really!
+I can choose to use only Block 2 if I want, and that is enough.
+This way:

 I will add Block 1 only if I want to emphasize the person.

-And whether I choose to use only Block 2, or both, I can play with the order pretty much any way I want.
-Watch:
+And whether I choose to use only Block 2, or both, I can play with the order of the blocks pretty much any way I want.
+Watch this:

-See?
-You pretty much have total freedom, as long as you respect the blocks themselves.
+All of the sentences above are valid and they mean the same thing.
+So you pretty much have total freedom, as long as you respect the properties of the blocks themselves.